This lets you launch the Fibery MCP server and chatbot toolkit in an isolated, temporary Room for testing.

 current_dateGet today’s date in ISO 8601 format (YYYY-mm-dd.HH:MM:SS.000Z)

 query_databaseRun any Fibery API command.
+Powerful, flexible querying.

-update_entityUpdate Fibery entity with specified fields.
+update_entityUpdate a Fibery entity with specified fields.

-Tool Details
+Tools Details

 create_entities_batch